THE Uber INTERVIEW

 Technical phone interview

 In the technical phone screen you will be asked one question around data structures and algorithms.
 You can expect a medium difficulty question.
-To get an idea of the questions, you can visit this page [[Link to Uber interview questions]]

 Your interviewer will most likely ask a follow up question such as: “how well does your solution scale?”
 When this comes up, you should be prepared to talk about the runtime and memory requirements of the solutions you have worked on in terms of their Big O complexity.